-Following each evaluation cycle, successful postdoctoral fellows will receive a letter of offer from the University of Galway, typically within four weeks of their interview.
+Following each evaluation cycle, successful postdoctoral fellows will receive a letter of offer from the University of Galway.
 When the Fellow formally accepts the fellowship, the University of Galway will sign a contract with the relevant ROSETTA host institution, and the Human Resources office of that host will then sign an employment contract with the Fellow.
 The University of Galway will be the Paymaster for all employment contracts, but the fellows will be employed by their host organisations under identical employment conditions.
-The contract between the University of Galway and the host institution obliges the host to offer a fixed-term employment contract to the Fellow for the entire duration of the fellowship.
+The contract between the University of Galway and the host instutition obliges the host to offer a fixed-term employment contract to the Fellow for the entire duration of the fellowship.
 In addition to the general terms and conditions, in line with the Terms of Employment (Information) Acts 1994 and 2001, the employment contract will specify the following: